How Accurate are the Forensic Techniques used in Sherlock Holmes Investigation?

 5. Basic Toxicology

-For Example: In The Adventure of the Speckled Band, Holmes recognizes the symptoms of snakebite poisoning based on his knowledge.
+Example: In The Adventure of the Speckled Band, Holmes identifies signs of a snakebite from an unknown source of poison.

 Recommended: What is the Significance of Sherlock Holmes’ Violin?